codeigniter4/CodeIgniter4/user_guide_src/source/concepts/http.rst

 =============

 HTTP is simply a text-based language that allows two machines to talk to each other.
-When a browser requests a page, it asks the getServer if it can get the page.
-The getServer then prepares the page and sends response back to the browser that asked for it.
+When a browser requests a page, it asks the server if it can get the page.
+The server then prepares the page and sends response back to the browser that asked for it.
 That's pretty much it.
 Obviously, there are some complexities that you can use, but the basics are really pretty simple.